kotest/kotest-extensions-skippy/README.md

 Now, when you run tests using Gradle, Skippy will automatically skip tests that have not been affected by any change since they were last executed successfully.

+Currently the resolution of Skippy is entire files/classes.
+So every Spec is instrumented as one unit, and if any class it touches during testing changes, all tests will re-run.